Skip to content

 Note: VS Code CLI on macOS needs extra setup

-Users on macOS must first run a command (Shell Command: Install 'code' command in PATH) to add VS Code executable to the PATH environment variable.
-Find detailed instructions on this in VS Code's macOS setup guide.
+CLI, users on macOS must first run a command (Shell Command: Install 'code' command in PATH) to add the VS Code executable to the PATH

 Project Structure